bndnio/concurrency-management/ByzantineGenerals/ByzantineGenerals/README.md

 While all that's left for `hearOrder` to do is record the order.
 `distributeOrder` iterates through the list of generals and calls `shareOrder` with each of them if they are not themself or the general which passed the order to them most recently.
 `shareOrder` determines what order to send to the general specified.
-If the general sharing the order is a traitor, it will send it's majority order if the receiving general has an odd, otherwise it will send the opposite of their majority vote.
+If the general sharing the order is a traitor, it will send it's majority order if the receiving general has an odd id, otherwise it will send the opposite of it's majority vote.
 `majority` finds and returns the majority decision in that general's `record`.

 ## Validation